abetusk/dev/projects/laser-spike/laser-spike.md

 I've found 1/4" braided sleeving works well.

-To help route the sleeved wires through the arm and middle interface between the outer shell jacket and inner lining, I attachedd cable clamps, closed off with a cable-tie, that attach to some floating excess fabric.
+To help route the sleeved wires through the arm and middle interface between the outer shell jacket and inner lining, I attached cable clamps, closed off with a cable-tie, that attach to some floating excess fabric.

 Care has to be taken to make sure the wiring is fed out of the arm properly.
 If the wiring loops around the lining, this will pinch the opening where an arm would go through